 RRP £899 (s), £1,049 (g) | VIEW OFFER

 Category Mid-Handicap | Forgiveness Rating 3.5 | Handicap Range 10 and above | Construction Cast with 450 stainless steel face | Availability 4-PW, AW, SW, LW | Stock shaft KBS Max MT (s) Fujikura Ventus (g) | 7-iron loft 28.5°

 While sleek and sexy players irons might tug at our heart strings, in the real world most of us need all the help we can get.
 Enter SIM2.

-The big draw is how TaylorMade have tuned the sound to be more like a forged iron.
-It means you give nothing up in terms of feedback, but get extra playability and (if you can muster as much speed as our test pro) up to 17 yards more carry than a P770.
+The big draw is how TaylorMade tuned the sound to be more like a forged iron.
+It means you give nothing up in terms of feedback, but get extra playability and (if you can muster as much speed as our test pro did in 2021) up to 17 yards more carry than a P770.

-Incredibly, the SIM2 Max irons (6.5° stronger 7-iron loft than the P7MB) flights shots higher and brings the ball down onto the green at the same type of angle as the muscleback, which demonstrates brilliantly how far modern weighting techniques have come to make strong-lofted irons so playable.
+Incredibly, the SIM2 Max irons (6.5° stronger 7-iron loft than the P7MB) flighted shots higher and brought the ball down onto the green at the same type of angle as the muscleback, which demonstrates brilliantly how far modern weighting techniques have come to make strong-lofted irons so playable.